andrewjunyoung/symboard/README.md

 ## Compatibility

-Below is a map of the world showing the countries where some or all of the administrative languages can be written using jDvorak.
+Below is a map of the world showing the countries where some or all of the administrative languages can be written using Symboard.

 <img src="docs/res/images/symboard_support_current.png" alt="drawing" width="800"/>